tylerneylon/dbgcheck/readme.md

 *Check your C before you wreck your C.*

-The dbgcheck library addresses the most difficult aspects of debugging C code: memory and threading issues.
+The `dbgcheck` library is a cross-platform way to address the most difficult aspects of debugging C code: memory and threading issues.

 In particular, dbgcheck helps to avoid and isolate the following types of problems: